-I was recently introduced to the Colourstrings method of teaching string instruments.
+I was recently introduced to the Colourstrings method for teaching string instruments.
 After watching a video of a beginner student play at a recital with such musicality and ease, only using harmonics and the first finger of the left hand, I was intrigued to find out more.

 The founder, professor Géza Szilvay, was born in Budapest, Hungary.
 He studied the violin at the Béla Bartók Conservatory and Pedagogics at the Budapest Music Academy where he graduated in 1966.